EMBRYOPSIDA Pirani & Prado

 Pollination Biology & Seed Dispersal.
-Variation in floral and inflorescence morphology is considerable (Berry and Kress 1991), and as in Musaceae, the inflorescences may be erect or pendant; in the latter case, the flowers are not resupinate (Iles et al. 2016).
+Variation in floral and inflorescence morphology in Heliconiaceae is considerable (Berry and Kress 1991), and as in Musaceae, the inflorescences may be erect or pendant; in the latter case, the flowers are not resupinate (Iles et al. 2016).
 Pollen-connecting threads derived from the break-down of cell walls allows the pollen to be held together in clumps (Rose & Barthlott 1995; Simão et al. 2007).
 Hummingbird pollination is prevalent, and Heliconia is a major nectar resource for sickle-bill hummingbirds (Eutoxeres) and other trap-lining hermits at lower altitudes in the New World (they may also nest underneath the leaves), and there may be sequential opening of flowers of different species at the one locality; at higher altitudes, as in the Andes, the birds take nectar from Centropogon (Campanulaceae-Lobelioideae) (Stiles 1975; Stein 1992; Kress & Beach 1994; Pedersen & Kress 1999; Fleming et al. 2005; Abrahamczyk et al. 2017a; Hosaka et al. 2016 for sequential opening in general).
 For the diversity of bird-pollinated taxa of Gondwanan origin in tropical and premontane parts of the northern Andes, see Gentry (1982).

 Betts et al. (2015) suggested that the plant can recognize when it is being visited by trap-lining rather than territorial hummingbirds, pollen tube growth being enhanced and hence pollination is more successful; the plant apparently senses the greater amount of nectar removed by trap-liners.
 The distinctive pollen of Heliconia does not seem to be particularly associated with any aspect of pollination (Kress 1986b).